 Kadali plants, a variety of banana, mainly grown for temple offerings, are considered auspicious by the Hindus, particularly by the followers of Vishnu and Shiva, as the plant is believed to be the incarnation of Parvati, the wife of Shiva and Lakshmi, the wife of Vishnu.

-The Kadali plants, particularly its leaves are considered sacred for purposes of religious ceremonies and entire plants are placed at the entrance of houses for marriage, and also to decorate the panels erected for marriage ceremonies to symbolize fertility and plenty.
+The Kadali plants, particularly its leaves, are considered sacred for purposes of religious ceremonies and entire plants are placed at the entrance of houses for marriage, and also to decorate the panels erected for marriage ceremonies to symbolize fertility and plenty.

 The Kadali fruit is offered to the deities at the temples.
 The plant is worshiped in the month of Kartik (Oct.-Nov.) by women desirous of having male progeny.
 The plant is a symbol of fecundity and a bride is given the banana fruit to assure her having male progeny.